Inspirational

 Lincoln’s advice on sharpening the axe might come in handy if you ever had to chop down a tree.

-But whether he meant it or not, his words also contains a profound spiritual truth that applies equally well to life in general.
+But whether he meant it or not, his words also contain a profound spiritual truth that applies equally well to life in general.

 As spiritual beings operating in a physical world, we do well when we align our mind, body and spirit, and allow our spiritual essence to flow freely through us.